NoroffFEU/development-platforms/svelte-case-study.md

 You've now created your first component!

 ### Passing props
+A `prop` is a way to pass data from a parent component to a child component.
+Props allow you to create reusable components that can accept different data inputs and render accordingly.
 Passing props in Svelte is incredibly easy.
 To utilize a prop in a component, you simply export it from the component file and use it where the component is called.
 For example in `App.svelte`, we can call a component like so:
 ```
 <main>